Adapting Transportation Infrastructure to Climate Change

 To ensure transportation infrastructure is resilient and adapted to the effects of climate change including extreme weather events, we must look beyond historical information to future trends and what they might mean for British Columbia.

-With contributions from key partners such as the Pacific Climate Impacts Consortium and Engineers Canada and their Public Infrastructure Engineering Vulnerability Committee (PIEVC) Protocol, the Province has undertaken initiatives to evaluate and address potential effects of climate change on transportation infrastructure, such as roads and bridges.
-Additional guidance and examples for including climate change considerations in transportation infrastructure engineering design work have been developed in collaboration with the Association of Professional Engineers and Geoscientists of B.C.
+With contributions from key partners such as the Pacific Climate Impacts Consortium (PCIC) and Engineers Canada and their Public Infrastructure Engineering Vulnerability Committee (PIEVC) Protocol, the Province has undertaken initiatives to evaluate and address potential effects of climate change on transportation infrastructure, such as roads and bridges.
+Additional guidance and examples for including climate change considerations in transportation infrastructure engineering design work have been developed in collaboration with Engineers and Geoscientists British Columbia (EGBC).

 These activities will ensure B.C.'s transportation infrastructure remains resilient, reliable, effective and efficient – and adapted to future climate conditions.